mtaylor/undercloud-live/README.md

         undercloud-live/bin/nodes.sh

 1. [HOST] Create a vm for the control node, and one for the leaf node.
+There are libvirt templates called ucl-control-live and ucl-leaf-live in the undercloud-live checkout in the templates directory to *help* with this.
+   Review the templates and make any changes you'd like (to increate ram, etc).

-Before starting the vm for the leaf node, edit it's libvirt xml and add the following as an additional network interface.
+1. [HOST] Before starting the vm for the leaf node, edit it's libvirt xml and add the following as an additional network interface.

         <interface type='network'>
             <source network='brbm'/>
             <model type='e1000'/>
         </interface>

-1. [HOST] Start the vm's for the control and leaf nodes.
+1. [HOST] Boot the vm's for the control and leaf nodes from their respective iso images.

 1. [CONTROL],[LEAF] Install the images to disk.
    There is a kickstart file included on the images to make this easier.